oracle/graaljs/docs/user/FAQ.md

 ### How to achieve the best peak performance?
 Here are a few tips you can follow to analyse and improve peak performance:

 * When measuring, ensure you have given the GraalVM compiler enough time to compile all hot methods before starting to measure peak performance.
-A useful command line option for that is `--vm.Dgraal.TraceTruffleCompilation=true` -- this outputs a message whenever a (JavaScript) method is compiled.
+A useful command line option for that is `--engine.TraceCompilation=true` -- this outputs a message whenever a (JavaScript) method is compiled.
 As long as this still prints frequently, measurement should not yet start.
 * Compare the performance between the Native Image and the JVM mode if possible.
 Depending on the characteristics of your application, one or the other might show better peak performance.
 * The Polyglot API comes with several tools and options to inspect the performance of your application:
     * `--cpusampler` and `--cputracer` will print a list of the hottest methods when the application is terminated.
 Use that list to figure out where most time is spent in your application.
     * `--experimental-options --memtracer` can help you understand the memory allocations of your application.
 Refer to the [Profiling Command Line Tool](https://www.graalvm.org/docs/tools/profiler) reference for more detail.

-### What is the difference between running GraalVM's JavaScript in a Native Image compared to the JVM?_
+### What is the difference between running GraalVM's JavaScript in a Native Image compared to the JVM?
 In essence, the JavaScript engine of GraalVM is a plain Java application.
 Running it on any JVM (JDK 8 or higher) is possible, but, for a better result, it should be GraalVM or a compatible JVMCI-enabled JDK using the GraalVM compiler.
 This mode gives the JavaScript engine full access to Java at runtime, but also requires the JVM to first (just-in-time) compile the JavaScript engine when executed, just like any other Java application.